-Gradually discussions on internal displacement in disasters, cross-border displacement in the context of climate change and disasters, and migration and the environment converged, with the wide recognition that climate change impacts exacerbate or lead to natural hazards.
+Gradually discussions on internal displacement in disasters and cross-border displacement in the context of climate change and disasters converged, with the wide recognition that climate change impacts exacerbate or lead to natural hazards.
 Displacement related to climate change is also widely recognized as potentially occurring both internally and across international borders, as highlighted in the Task Force on Displacement's area of work set by the WIM Excom.